codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

    %}

 {:start="3"}
-1. From the Application Header, click the link in Source to go the repo in your Shared Configuration Repository in .
+1. From the Application Header, click the link in Source to go the repo in your Shared Configuration Repository.

 {% include
 	image.html